fox-it/dissect.cobaltstrike/docs/tutorials/minimal_beacon_client.rst

 The ``on_catch_all`` is a special handler that will be called when no handlers are registered for the given Task, acting as a `catch_all` function.
 This is the same as the ``@client.catch_all`` decorator.

-When we run the ``echo_client.py`` we see our issued Tasks being echoed back on the Team Server side:
+When we run the ``echo_client.py`` we see our issued Tasks being echoed back on the Team Server console:

 .. code-block:: bash